Bethenny Frankel Teases Upcoming TV Return On Twitter After Quitting ‘RHONY’

-Bethenny Frankel’s fans may not be seeing her on the upcoming 12th season of The Real Housewives of New York City but they will be seeing her soon.
+Bethenny Frankel’s fans may not be seeing her on the upcoming 12th season of The Real Housewives of New York City, but they will be seeing her soon.

 Over a month after Frankel shocked fans by announcing that she would not be a part of the new episodes of the Bravo TV reality series, she took to her Twitter page and responded to a fan who expressed sadness over her exit.